-Start Here provides guidance the first time and will help if you are new to online classes.

-Announcements are updated at least weekly with the topic and any new instructions.
+- Start Here under Course Content provides guidance the first time and will help if you are new to online classes.
+It includes the syllabus, information about the faculty, and a guide on what to do weekly. - Announcements are updated at least weekly with the topic and any new instructions.
 These are also sent to you by email.